ssfsx17/ffpnp/Jobs/Fighter.md

 Advance (1 AP) (single) - Attack with double damage.
 Your Evasion and Defense are zero until your next turn.

+Tomahawk (1 AP) (single) - Attack, as if your weapon was ranged.

 ### Fighter Tech T2

 Rush (1 AP) (single) - Attack and cause Stun status (1).

+Tempered Will (4 AP) (self-only) - Remove Disable and Immobilize statuses.
+This ability can be done even while under the effect of Disable.

 ### Fighter Tech T3